Rent Stabilization and Eviction for Good Cause Ordinance

 b.
 For the use and occupancy as the principal residence by the landlord's spouse or by the landlord's child, or parent for a period of at least 36 consecutive months.

-h.
-Once a landlord has successfully recovered possession of a rental unit pursuant to this subsection (13.76.130A.9), then no other current or future landlords may recover possession of any other rental unit on the property pursuant to Subsection 13.76.130A.9a.
-It is the intention of this subsection that only one specific unit per property may be used for such occupancy under Subsection 13.76.130A.9a and that once a unit is used for such occupancy, all future occupancies under Subsection 13.76.130A.9a must be of that same unit.
+j.
+Once a landlord has successfully recovered possession of a rental unit pursuant to subsection 13.76.130A.9.a., then no other current or future landlords may recover possession of any other rental unit on the property pursuant to subsection 13.76.130A.9.a.
+It is the intention of this subsection that only one specific unit per property may be used for such occupancy under subsection 13.76.130A.9.a and that once a unit is used for such occupancy, all future occupancies under subsection 13.76.130A.9.a must be of that same unit.

-i.
-A landlord may not recover possession of a unit from a tenant under Section 13.76.130A.9 if any tenant in the rental unit:
+l.
+A landlord may not recover possession of a unit from a tenant under subsection 13.76.130A.9 if any tenant in the rental unit: